Conditionally Poissonian random digraphs: Abstract

 \section{Abstract}

-\textbf{Abstract:} In this short note we define a Poissonian model of directed random graphs which generalises the undirected Poissonian random graph process introduced by Norros and Reittu in \cite{norros_conditionally_2006}.
-We discuss the relation of our model to the Norros-Reittu model, characterise the limiting distribution of the degree of a typical vertex and discuss the component structure of the model in some special cases which are relevant to the theory of infection processes. \\
+We define a Poissonian model of directed random graphs which generalises the undirected Poissonian random graph process introduced by Norros and Reittu in Adv.
+Appl.
+Probab.
+38 (2006), 59--75.
+Its loopless simple projection is a rank-one independent-arc inhomogeneous digraph of the type studied by Cao and Olvera-Cravioto, Random Struct.
+Alg.
+56 (2020), 722--774.
+For the Poissonian multigraph itself, we discuss the relation to Norros-Reittu graphs, characterise limiting degree distributions, and record explicit exploration estimates.
+In particular, we give fixed-depth directed local weak limits, stopped branching-process couplings with weight-mass collision budgets, a comparison with the simple projection, and a rare-event concentration criterion.
+These estimates are intended as graph-side structural inputs for later dynamics on the graph.